shyamthyagarajan/crazyflie-firmwarefinalproject/README.md

 Here is the link to the video presentation for this project [here.](https://mediaspace.illinois.edu/media/t/1_z5m2tbaz)
 # Finalized List of Folders
+Many text files were removed as a simple drone flight would not be dependent on these.
+Test files were also evaluated as unnecessary for the purposes of flashing code that would allow for a simple drone flight.
+DOxygen was also utilized to determine a file's necessity or lack thereof, and the link to the DOxygen evaluation zip file is [here.](https://drive.google.com/drive/folders/1Cm2KlRedvo6F18QGsg6Stjh48T2JeX4x?usp=sharing)

-This list consists of the files/folders in the main directory that were not removed or altered for the purposes of this project.
+## This list consists of the files/folders in the main directory that were not removed or altered for the purposes of this project.
 * .github
 * .vscode
 * app_api